-- Involving people who draw on our services at every stage of the commissioning process, including unpaid carers. - Use data and intelligence to understand the need of our population and the gaps in provision. - Developing a clearer understanding of the complex needs of our communities, including considering the whole needs of a person from practical and medical, to social and emotional. - Identifying where there are areas of poor performance. - Improving our residents understanding of the services we already provide. - Adopting an outcomes-led approach. - Ensuring that our services are continually assessed. - Encouraging service providers to base their practice on a progressive model of delivery that encourages individuals to increasing or maintaining their independence.
+- Involving people who draw on our services at every stage of the commissioning process, including unpaid carers. - Using data and intelligence to understand the need of our population and the gaps in provision. - Developing a clearer understanding of the complex needs of our communities, including considering the whole needs of a person - from practical and medical, to social and emotional.